mouneeshwarip/Galaxy-Guesser/README.md

 ![result in acsii art](assets/documentation_images/lose_msg.png)

 ## Future Features
-Due to time constraints, I wasn't able to add these features, but I would like to in the future.
+Due to time constraints, I wasn't able to add these features, but I would like to add in the future.

    -  **Score System**:
       1. Implement a scoring system to track player performance.